OpenForumAI/landscape/README.md

 # OFAI Research Landscape

+You can view the OFAI Research Landscape map here: https://openforumai.github.io/landscape/

 This is a project implemented with the use of https://github.com/cncf/landscape2

 To build and run the project locally you need to have the landscape2 CLI [installed](https://github.com/cncf/landscape2?tab=readme-ov-file#installation)